Listen to quick overview about domains

 With Pickaweb there is no charge for the whois privacy for UK domain names for individuals.

-You're looking to register a domain name for your business or hobby website and are wondering if you can get the domain name for free.
+You're looking to register a domain name for your business or hobby website and are wondering if you can get it for free.

 Let's discuss the options, advantages and disadvantages.

-When you register a domain name you always have to make sure that the domain is registered under your name.
+When you register a domain name you always have to make sure that it is registered under your name.

-This is very important, as the legal owner of the domain name is whoever appears as the registrant in the domain registry for that domain.
+This is very important, as the legal owner of the domain is whoever appears as the registrant in the domain registry.

-Free domain names are not always what they seem and it is important that you understand fully who owns the domain name and who controls it.
+Free domain names are not always what they seem and it is important that you understand fully who owns it and controls it.